 Environmental health can deal with nuisances such as:

-Officers have the power to enter premises to inspect or to remove a statutory nuisance.
+Officers have the power to enter premises to carry out investigations or to arrange works to rectify a statutory nuisance.
 Where nuisance conditions are witnessed by officers they shall issue a statutory notice to require the removal of the nuisance within a specified timescale.

 Failure to comply with a notice may result in work being carried out in default; serving a £150 (domestic)/ £400 (commercial) fixed penalty notice; or referring the matter to the Procurator Fiscal.